-We are dedicated to promoting access to justice for all people in the community, particularly those struggling with poverty, abuse, and discrimination.
+We are dedicated to promoting access to justice for all people in the community.

 The Philadelphia Bar Foundation is the only foundation in our city that is dedicated to strengthening the delivery of civil legal aid.
 But our work involves far more than grantmaking.